e55tarossa/e55tarossa/README.md

 - 👋 Hi, I’m @HoangPhuc
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning c# and angular
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML
 - 📫 How to reach me ...

 <!---